Skip Breadcrumb Links

-- Certificate of Canadian Citizenship – You get this document from Citizenship and Immigration Canada.
+- Certificate of Canadian Citizenship – You get this document from Immigration, Refugees and Citizenship Canada.
 This is for people who were born outside of Canada.

 - Certificate of Indian Status – You need these documents if you are a registered Indian born outside Canada.
 You get a Certification of Indian Status from Indian and Northern Affairs Canada.
 This is for native or Aboriginal people.

 Permanent residents (sometimes called “landed immigrants”) have to show 1 of these documents: